Lokesh17032002/Railway-Management-System/README.md

 # Railway-Management-System

 This project is a backend API for a railway management system.
-This users to search for trains, check seat availability, book tickets, and view booking details.
+In this, the users can search for trains, check seat availability, book tickets, and view booking details.
 Admins can manage train data such as Adding trains, updating seats etc.
 ---

 ## **Features**